 Nine inspiring Filipino microentrepreneurs were honored in the 16th Citi Microentrepreneurship Awards given by the Bangko Sentral ng Pilipinas, Citi Foundation, and the Microfinance Council of the Philippines Inc.

-The yearly awards recognizes outstanding local microentrepreneurs who displayed hard work, innovation, perseverance, achieving success inspite of hardship and difficulties, and thereby serving as inspiring models in the community.
+The yearly awards recognize outstanding local microentrepreneurs who displayed hard work, innovation, perseverance, achieving success in spite of hardship and difficulties and thereby serving as inspiring models in the community.

 The 16th Microentrepreneurs 9 awardees are:

 - Erwin Ramos from Bulacan, producer of fishballs and other processed products

 - Maria Elena Estadola, handicrafts business owner, regional awardee for Luzon

 - Rosario Amoroto, a calamansi processing business owner, regional awardee for Visayas

 - Arnold Viado, a balut producer, regional awardee for Mindanao